The Best ETFs to Buy Now

 - Type: Large blend

-There is no greater sign of management confidence than the raising of a dividend.
-Every additional dollar paid out in dividends is a dollar no longer available to cover expenses.
-So, it sends a powerful signal that management expects a lot more cash coming in to replace it.
+There is no greater sign of management confidence than a dividend increase.
+Every additional dollar paid in dividends is a dollar no longer available to cover expenses.
+It sends a powerful signal that management expects a lot more cash to come in to replace it.

 Furthermore, the payment of a dividend encourages good behavior from management.
 It shows that they take their investors seriously and like to reward them.
-And a CEO who is on the hook to pay a dividend is a CEO less likely to blow the company's cash on vanity projects that destroy value.
+A CEO who is on the hook to pay a dividend is a CEO who is less likely to blow the company's cash on vanity projects that destroy value.

-On this solid basis, investors seeking out the best ETFs to buy now will want to take a look at the Vanguard Dividend Appreciation ETF (VIG).
+With this in mind, investors seeking the best ETFs to buy now should look at the Vanguard Dividend Appreciation ETF (VIG).

 Vanguard U.S. Quality Factor ETF